marcolarranaga/ias12wiki/NTATL008/models/compiling_nemo_4.0_uncoupled.md

 where:

-- 1 :arrow_left: number of month runnings
+- 1 &larr; number of month runnings
 - 1 <- first time step
 - 17520 < - numbers of time steps to complete the fist month (17520 to complete 365 days with a time step of 180 s).